 Fiscal note: the numbers of students expected to enroll in core DS courses-the basis for the program's revenue generation-are highlighted in the Financial Projections Excel spreadsheet (Appendix B).
 We carefully calculated the number of new, core DS course sections that we could offer based on available faculty and new hires.
 We capped enrollment for Digital Storytelling Across Time and Media at 60 students (taught by one faculty member and one quarter-time GTA), Writing and Theory for Digital Media at 30 students, and Digital Storytelling Production at 20 students.
-Our staffing projections are based on existing faculty member teaching three courses per semester, one (and, by Year Three, two) quarter-time GTAs supporting sections of the 60-student Storytelling Across Time and Media course, and (in Year Three) one tenure-track faculty member teaching two courses per semester.
+Our staffing projections are based on existing faculty contributions (which we did not count towards DS revenue), one non-tenure-track faculty member teaching three courses per semester, one (and, by Year Three, two) quarter-time GTAs supporting sections of the 60-student Storytelling Across Time and Media course, and (in Year Three) one tenure-track faculty member teaching two courses per semester.